 Step 2.
 Bring a non-medical mask for your child to wear on this first day.
 Disposable masks will be available if needed.
 Our schools will be distributing non-medical masks for student use.
-This will be communicated by schools.
+Any changes to mask distribution will be communicated by schools.

 Step 3.
 Ensure your child has clean hands when boarding a bus.

 Step 4.
 Ensure your child arrives at their bus stop at the required time.

 Step 5.
 Ensure your child follows all health and safety instructions advised by the bus driver.

 Buses used for transporting students will be cleaned and disinfected according the guidance provided in the BCCDC’s Cleaning and Disinfectants for Public Settings document.
 In addition, drivers are to wipe down all handles and handrails in between runs with disinfectant wipes provided (the disinfectant wipes will be in a soft sealed bag to ensure compliance with CVSE standards) and the Custodial department to disinfect the busses at the end of each day.

 Bus drivers are encouraged to clean their hands often, including before and after completing trips.
 They will be provided with hand sanitizer with at least 60% alcohol to use during trips.
 Parents have been asked to ensure students clean their hands before they leave home to take the bus, when they leave school prior to taking the bus, and when they get home.